darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 interlayer inhibition
 : How much each layer holds back the other two.
 This is the part that produces the saturation the effect is known for; at 0 the three colours develop independently.

-diffusion size
+inhibitor spread
 : How far the released chemical spreads through the emulsion, in thousandths of a millimetre.
 This is what turns the couplers into an edge effect rather than a purely tonal one: the further it spreads, the further a bright area reaches past its own boundary, and the more the result looks like added sharpening.
-Shorten it for a gentler, more purely tonal response.
+Shorten it for a gentler, more purely tonal response -- 5 to 20 is the useful range.
 Each film carries its own value, and the slider follows the film when you change stock.

-diffusion tail
+spread tail
 : A small part of the chemical travels much further than the rest.
 This sets how far, and is what gives large bright areas a broad, gentle falloff rather than a glow that stops abruptly.

 tail weight